aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/_index.md

 ## **How to Use Built-in Functions**

 Built-in functions or formulas are provided as ready-made functions to reduce developers' efforts and time.
-See [a list of built-in functions](/cells/python-net/supported-formula-functions/) supported by Aspose.Cells.
+See [a list of built-in functions](/cells/python-net/supported-formula-functions/) supported by Aspose.Cells for Python via .NET.
 The functions are listed in alphabetical order.
 More functions will be supported in future.

-Aspose.Cells supports most of the formulas or functions offered by Microsoft Excel.
-Developers can use these formulas through the API or [designer spreadsheet](/cells/python-net/what-is-a-designer-spreadsheet/).
-Aspose.Cells supports a huge set of mathematical, string, Boolean, date/time, statistical, database, lookup and reference formulas.
+Aspose.Cells for Python via .NET supports most of the formulas or functions offered by Microsoft Excel.
+Developers can use these formulas through the API or [designer spreadsheet](/cells/net/what-is-a-designer-spreadsheet/).
+Aspose.Cells for Python via .NET supports a huge set of mathematical, string, Boolean, date/time, statistical, database, lookup and reference formulas.

 Use the [**Cell**](https://reference.aspose.com/cells/python-net/aspose.cells/cell) class' [**formula**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/formula) property to add a formula to a cell. **Complex formulas**, for example